SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-- **Inauguration Day**: January 20 is the date when the President of the United States is inaugurated.
-This event occurs every four years following a presidential election.
+- **Inauguration Day**: January 20 is the day when the President of the United States is inaugurated, marking the commencement for federal officials elected in the previous November election.
+This event has significant attendance, demonstrations, and various ceremonies associated with it.
+It occurs every four years following a presidential election.
-- **Martin Luther King Jr. Day**: Although not on January 20 every year, occasionally Martin Luther King Jr. Day can fall close to this date, which is observed on the third Monday of January.
-Activities and events honor the legacy of the civil rights leader.

-These are the main events associated with January
 ### Positive Qoute
 ------
-"Believe in the magic within you! ✨🌟 Your potential is limitless! 🚀💖"
+"Shine bright like the stars; your light can inspire others! ✨🌟💖"